Represented by Jeanie Loiacono exclusively for the following:

 John C. House, MD, creates his novels from his vast and varied experiences in life.
 He is actively involved in family medicine and previously spent time in sports, prison, and urgent care medicine.
 He has traveled extensively, including mission trips to Belize, and has sailed and scuba dived in the Virgin Islands, Bahamas, and Belize.

 To relieve the stress of a busy medical practice, he spent weekends hiking in the Appalachian Mountains with ‘Tall Guy’, a companion well-versed in nature.

 Prior to becoming a novelist, John published poetry and he also won prizes for short fiction.
 His first two novels So Shall You Reap and Choices were written with locations based in Northern and Coastal Georgia.
-His third novel Trail of Deceit is based on his knowledge and love of nature, set on the Appalachian Trail.
+His third novel Trail of Deceit (Limitless Publishing) is based on his knowledge and love of nature, set on the Appalachian Trail.